Characterizing Spin-Orbit Torques by Tensorial Spin Hall Magnetoresistance

 Spin torques are essential for achieving effective control of magnetism through electrical currents, which holds great potential in modern electronics~\cite{SOTroadmap,ryu2020current,hirohata2020review,ramaswamy2018recent}.
 An important way of generating spin torques is to take advantage of the spin-orbit coupling in non-magnetic materials (such as heavy metals) that enables the spin Hall effect (SHE)~\cite{SHEhirsch,SHErmp,hoffmann2013spin}, converting a charge current into a transverse spin current.
 The spin current will then deliver spin angular momenta to, hence driving, the magnetic order of an adjacent material in the form of spin-orbit torque (SOT)~\cite{SOTrmp,SOTsongreview,amin2016spin}.
 As a salient feature of the SHE~\cite{SHGeometry}, the spin polarization, the charge current, and the transport direction of spins are mutually orthogonal.

 This seemingly established relation, however, has been seriously challenged by recent experimental discoveries, where the non-equilibrium spin polarization induced by the spin-orbit interactions can significantly deviate from the SHE geometry owing to the underlying crystal symmetry~\cite{macneill2017control,kao2022deterministic,kao2025unconventional,shin2022spin,meng2025non}.
 For example, in a semimetal WTe$_2$ thin film, a current applied along the $a$ axis can generate a substantial out-of-plane spin polarization exerting unconventional SOT on an adjacent magnet, whereas a current applied along the $b$ axis only produces an in-plane spin component following the SHE~\cite{macneill2017control,kao2022deterministic,kao2025unconventional}.
+Significant out-of-plane spin generations violating the ordinary SHE have also been claimed in non-collinear antiferromagnets such as Mn$_3$Sn~\cite{kimata2019magnetic,kondou2021giant,hazra2023generation,hu2022efficient,meng2024field,Mn3SnExp} and IrMn$_3$~\cite{IrMn3Exp1,IrMn3Exp2}.
 While such SOT has showcased its unique advantage in achieving field-free switching of perpendicular magnets, a systematic understanding of its physical characteristics remains superficial, largely ascribing to the elusive characterization schemes within available experimental setup.